Bobby Engram: San Francisco 49ers

 The same day, Engram announced his retirement, he also accepted a job as an offensive assistant coach for the San Francisco 49ers.

 Pittsburgh Panthers

 In 2012, it was announced that Engram would become the wide receivers coach for the Pittsburgh Panthers.

 Baltimore Ravens

 On February 6, 2014, the Baltimore Ravens announced Engram as their new wide receivers coach.
 On January 11, 2018, the Ravens announced his job switch as their tight ends coach.

 Wisconsin Badgers

 Engram was the offensive coordinator for the Wisconsin Badgers during the 2022 season.

 Washington Commanders

 Engram was hired as the wide receivers coach for the Washington Commanders on March 9, 2023.
+Following the hiring of new head coach Dan Quinn in February 2024, Quinn chose to retain Engram on his coaching staff.

 Personal life

 Engram and his wife Deanna have four children, one of whom died from sickle-cell disease in 2018.
 In 2006, Engram was diagnosed with Graves-Basedow disease, which caused him to miss playing time during the season.